 Picture credits: Arturs Budkevics/ Shutterstock.com, Yuliia D/ Shutterstock.com, ThamKC/ Shutterstock.com.

-Canstar Blue surveyed 3,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
-The outcomes reported are the results from customers within the survey group who have purchased and used a laundry stain remover in the last six months (i.e. stain remover applied to clothes and laundry, either in-wash or pre-wash, not laundry detergent) – in this case, 1,581 people.
+Canstar Blue surveyed more than 3,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
+The outcomes reported are the results from customers within the survey group who have purchased and used a laundry stain remover in the last six months (i.e. stain remover applied to clothes and laundry, either in-wash or pre-wash, not laundry detergent) – in this case, 1,383 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then by mean overall satisfaction.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.